-Access Lewisham is an accessible and affordable Travel Assistance Scheme for Lewisham residents who have difficulty or are unable to use public transport.
+The Access Lewisham Transport Scheme is an accessible and affordable service for Lewisham residents who have difficulty or are unable to use public transport.

 Volunteer drivers and passenger assistants use minibuses and cars to support people to attend college, day centres, medical appointments, to access groups and community activities.
 We also provide one off journey requests to visit friends and family no matter where they are in the UK.
 In addition, volunteers can escort people shopping and assist people in their wheelchairs.